-- Eureka: 707-476-4280, student services building, 1st floor - Del Norte: 707-465-2324, main building near library - Klamath-Trinity: 530-625-4821 Ext 103
+Eureka: 707-476-4280, Student Services Building, 1st floor Del Norte: 707-465-2324, Main Building, near the library

+• Klamath-Trinity: 707-476-4280

 If you are taking online classes DSPS will email approved accommodations for distance education classes to your instructor.
 In the case of face-to-face instruction, please present your written accommodation request to your instructor at least one week before the needed accommodation so that necessary arrangements can be made.
-Last minute arrangements or post-test adjustments usually cannot be accommodated.
+Last-minute arrangements or post-test adjustments usually cannot be accommodated.